iocoop/policies/Bylaws.md

 ### Section 7.09.
 Presence at Meetings.

-Directors may participate at meetings of the Board through the use of conference telephone or other communications equipment, as long as all participating Directors can hear one another.
-Participation by communications equipment constitutes presence at the meeting.
+Directors may participate at meetings of the Board through the use of conference telephone, electronic video screen communication, or electronic transmission by and to the corporation.
+Participation by communications equipment constitutes presence at the meeting as long as the requirements listed in Coop Law Section 12351(a)(6) have been met.

 ### Section 7.10.
 Regular Meetings.

-Regular meetings of the Board of Directors shall be held, without call or notice, at the principal office of the Corporation immediately following the annual meeting of members, as set forth in Section 6.02 of these Bylaws.
+Regular meetings of the Board of Directors shall be held, without call or notice, immediately following the annual meeting of members, as set forth in Section 6.02 of these Bylaws.

 ### Section 7.11.
 Special Meetings and Notice.

-Special meetings shall be held on four (4) days' notice by first-class mail or forty-eight (48) hours notice delivered personally or by telephone or telegraph.
+Special meetings shall be held upon four (4) days' notice by first-class mail or forty-eight (48) hours notice delivered personally or by telephone, including a voice messaging system, or by electronic transmission by the corporation.
 Notice of regular or special meetings need not be given to any Director who signs a waiver of notice, a written consent to holding the meeting, or an approval of the minutes (either before or after the meeting), or who attends the meeting without protesting prior thereto or at its commencement, the lack of notice to that Director.
 All waivers, consents, and approvals shall be filed with the corporate records or made a part of the minutes of the meetings.

 ### Section 7.12.
 Quorum at Meetings.